danielfvm/my_ai_friend/README.md

 # My AI Friend
-Ever wanted a friend that is always there to listen?
-No?
+Ever wanted a friend that is always here to listen to you No?
 Well then maybe it is just me.
 Anyways this was just a quick experiment where I combined piper, ollama and whisper to make an interactive chatbot that I can talk to.

 ## How it works